jphouli/patient-management/README.md

 ## Purpose

 The goal of this project is to provide a hands-on environment for developing and deploying microservices.
-It emphasizes service isolation, protocol diversity, and manual container orchestration to simulate real-world backend infrastructure.
+I moreso wanted to practice configuring and connecting microservices together over building the simple CRUD systems.

 ## Technologies